In developing this policy the University had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).

 Fees paid may be fully refundable where the student has been required to withdraw under exceptional circumstances.

-Applications claiming a refund must be made in writing and sent together with complete documentation to the Director Student Administration before the end of the teaching period for which the refund is being claimed.
+Applications claiming a refund must be made in writing and sent together with complete documentation to the Director Student Connect before the end of the teaching period for which the refund is being claimed.
 Claims made beyond this time will be considered only in exceptional circumstances.

 The above refund arrangements do not remove the right of students to take further action under Australia’s consumer protection laws.